 - Labeled Map of the Golf Course

 If required information is missing or management practices are not in place, Audubon International places a “pending” status on the certification request.
 This enables the member to provide the needed documentation or further develop its management strategies.

 How long does certification take?

 Most organizations achieve certification within one to three years, depending on how quickly they plan, organize, implement, and document their environmental practices.
 The process is not one to three years’ worth of work, but planning and documentation are often incorporated into the maintenance schedule over time.
 The fastest a golf course has been designated as a Certified Audubon Cooperative Sanctuary from the time that the course was registered in the Audubon Cooperative Sanctuary Program for Golf Courses was six months.

 How does Audubon International verify that the member is meeting certification standards?

 Members provide Audubon International with completed Certification Request Forms from the Certification Handbook as well as supplemental backup documentation.
 During the time that the member works through the six certification categories, a relationship is developed between the member and Audubon International staff.

 Program members also must create a Resource Advisory Group including staff, golfers, and local experts, such as university and extension personnel, watershed and environmental organization representatives, and government representatives.
 When questions arise, Audubon International has reached out to Resource Advisory Group members for further clarification.

-Recertification is required every two years to ensure that members continue to uphold certification standards.
+Recertification is required every three years to ensure that members continue to uphold certification standards.
 The first recertification requires a third-party site visit to confirm that the more visual aspects of the program are in place.
 Members that do not submit the appropriate documentation or are no longer meeting program requirements are decertified.